 Unusual and Tasty Louisiana Foods

-From "mudbugs" to alligator, these unique Louisiana foods will make for a memorable (and tasty!) meal.
+From alligator to mirliton, these Louisiana foods will make for a memorable meal.

-Crawfish are a Louisiana staple and are the stars of many Louisiana food festivals.
+Crawfish are a seasonal staple and the stars of many Louisiana food festivals.

 Mirlitons grown in Louisiana